margaretstorey/startup2024/milestone 2 - release candidate.md

-# Milestone 2 - Release Candidate (draft check back later)
+# Milestone 2 - Release Candidate

 For the second milestone (due on Friday, 08/03/2024) you are required to show progress based on the feedback you've received from the mentors about Milestone 1.